 Address: 400 Broad Street

-Built for the 1962 World’s Fair, the Space Needle has become an internationally recognized symbol for Seattle.
+Built for the 1962 World’s Fair, the iconic Space Needle has become an internationally recognized symbol for Seattle.
 It’s also one of the most photographed structures in the world.

 The Space Needle underwent a multi-year renovation and preservation process and now includes the world’s first and only rotating glass floor.